pytest-dev/pytest-bdd/README.rst

     ...

-To make links between feature files at features directory and test directory there are few options (for more information please investigate project tests):
+To make links between feature files at features directory and test directory there are few options (for more information please examine the project's tests):

 #.
 Symlinks
 #. `.desktop` files